KnowPulse-KnowledgeBase/Get-a-list-of-SNPs-variants-between-2-varieties-within-a-region-of-interest./_episodes/02-How to compare two germplasm and how to fins sequence varients in the interested region.md

 - "How to search for sequence varients between two selected germplasm?"
 - "How to view genome within a given region?"
 objectives:
-- "Providing a step by step demonstration on how to compare two germplasm and how to find sequence varients in an interested region"
+- "Providing a step by step demonstration on how to compare two germplasm and how to find sequence varients in an interested region."
 keypoints:
 - Log in KnowPulse with your user account before searching.
 ---